Zhuph31/cometbft/README.md

 ### Demo Video
 This is the link to the demo video:

 ## Experiment
 ### Experiment Setting
 We used 5 machines in total for the experiment.
 Geodec is deployed on the main machine, and four nodes will be started on each other machine.
-The machines are under the same subnet, and network conditions will be emulated through the network emulator module of linux.
+The machines are under the same subnet, and network conditions will be emulated through the network emulator module of Linux.

+### Geodec
+We use geodec to perform the benchmark.
+With proper configuration, geodec will log into the four machines, deploy cometbft, start a node on each machine, and keep sending transactions to the node during the benchmark period.
+We added new configurations for our four machines and set geodec to use them.
+We also linked our version of cometbft with it so our modified version of cometbft will be deployed and used during the benchmark.
+The changes on geodec is available at https://github.com/Zhuph31/geodec.

     5. Include graphs from benchmarking.